Probely/farcaster-onprem-agent/README.md

 # Network Requirements

-In the following table, we describe the required firewall rules.
+In the following table, we detail the required firewall rules.

 We expect a NAT gateway (or an HTTP proxy) to exist on the network for the Agent to reach Probely's servers.